Will balanced hormones stop the monthly torture? Is this your cure for migraine headache?

 If you are going to experiment with balancing your hormones as a cure for migraine headache and you prefer the bio-identical hormone route, I would suggest finding a doctor to help you along the path and to recheck your hormone levels every two years or so.

-There are numerous products that advertise similar effectiveness to progesterone cream, and can be bought over the counter in many countries but I have found them useless against the strength of my migraine attacks.
+There are numerous products that advertise similar effectiveness to properly prescribed and compounded progesterone cream that can be bought over the counter in many countries.
+But I have found them useless against the strength of my migraine attacks.

 Make sure you find a reputable product that your doctor approves of, or stick to their prescription.
-I trust my local pharmacist who has a great reputation and prescribed compounding services.
+I trust my local pharmacist who has a great reputation and prescription compounding services.

 I tried Triest (tri estrogen) cream prepared by a local compounding pharmacy that contains all three estrogen's: 10% estradiol, 10% estrone and 80% estriol.
 It came in a tub with a syringe attached on top making it easy to measure the small dose I needed.